sanjdhar/stripe_press_shop_demo/README.md

 5. Updated `/success` to retrieve and display the PaymentIntent details after redirect.
 6. Preserved the original Bootstrap-based UI so the app still feels like the provided starter project.

-The main challenge was balancing simplicity with a structure that can grow later.
-For this take-home, there is no database or order table, so the PaymentIntent metadata stores the selected item and title.
-In a production app, that metadata would be backed by an internal order record.

 ## Documentation Used

 - Stripe Payment Element documentation: https://docs.stripe.com/payments/payment-element